Alongside foxing and tears, acid-staining is another very common issue for works-on-paper.

 The acidic backing causes staining which is particularly noticeable in the vertical brown strips down the painting where the paper has been in long-term contact with the backing.
 The appearance of the artwork therefore can be greatly (and negatively) changed.

-As with any work-on-paper that has has this problem, treatment provides full stability and using conservation friendly materials ensures this problem never occurs again.
+As with any work-on-paper that has this problem, treatment provides full stability and using conservation-friendly materials ensures this problem never occurs again.

 Take a look below at recent examples of acid staining and the treatment they needed.